HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 Install and activate are lifecycle events.
 It is common practice to create a cache of assets that will allow running the app offline when installing.
 Activation is generally used to clean up old caches associated with the previous service worker.

 {{ figure_markup(
-  caption="Usage percent of install event (desktop)", content="62.53%", classes="big-number",
+  caption="Usage install event on desktop", content="63%",
+  classes="big-number",
   sheets_gid="573162824",
   sql_file="sw_events.sql"
 )
 }}

 The service worker needs to be active in order to receive events like fetch and push.
-This makes them the cornerstone of service workers, and hence the 62.53% usage on desktop and 61.47% on mobile for install, and 62.63% usage on desktop and 60.84% on mobile regarding activate.
+This makes them the cornerstone of service workers, and hence the 63% usage on desktop and 61% on mobile for install, and 63% usage on desktop and 61% on mobile regarding activate.
 The remaining ~40% of sites with Service Worker might not be actively using these events, as they can be using Service Worker for notifications or utilizing techniques to cache requests made only when the site is running, also known as [runtime caching](https://web.dev/runtime-caching-with-workbox/).

 While these are still the most used events, we can speculate that there is an increased number of Service Workers which their main task is not pre-caching.
 This is reflected in the increase of other types of events being used.